Teachable-AI-Lab/teachable-ai-lab/publications.md

 ## Lab Publications

+Lange, L., Zhang, Q., MacLellan, C., & Wu, Y. (2025).
+Training Humans for Robust Human-Agent Teaming: Knowing When to Engage with an AI Partner.
+In _Proceedings of the AAAI Symposium Series_ (Vol. 5, No. 1, pp. 83-86). [(pdf)][lange-aaai-sss-25]

+Zhang, Q., MacLellan C.J.
+(2025).
+Think and Play: Designing and Evaluating Human-AI Teaming Dynamics in Gaming Environments.
+In _Proceedings of the AAAI Symposium Series_ (Vol. 5, No. 1, pp. 133-135). [(pdf)][zhang-aaai-sss-25]

-Zhang, Q., Smith, G., Li, Z., Dong, Y., Harpstead, E., & Maclellan, C. (2025, April).
+Zhang, Q., Smith, G., Li, Z., Dong, Y., Harpstead, E., & Maclellan, C. (2025).
 Dice Adventure: An Asymmetrical Collaborative Game for Exploring the Hybrid Teaming Effects.
 In _Proceedings of the 20th International Conference on the Foundations of Digital Games_ (pp. 1-9). 🏆 [(pdf)][zhang-fdg-25] [<i class="fab fa-youtube"></i>][zhang-fdg-25-talk]

 Guo, G., Kumar, A. M. S., Gupta, A., Coscia, A., Maclellan, C., & Endert, A. (2024).
 Visualizing Intelligent Tutor Interactions for Responsive Pedagogy.
 In _Proceedings